MicrosoftDocs/winrt-api/windows.management.update/windowsupdateitem_operation.md

 ## -description

-The operation associated with the update item.
+Gets the operation associated with the update item.

 ## -property-value

+A string value indicating the operation associated with the update item.
+Can be either "Installation" or "Uninstallation".

 ## -remarks
-This can either be "Installation" or "Uninstallation".

 ## -see-also

 ## -examples